ericsonga/TeacherCSP/_sources/CSPNameStrings/ch4_exercises.rst

         .. tab:: Question

-           There are 3 errors in the following code.
+           There are 3 syntax errors in the following code.
 Fix it to print correctly without errors.
+It will print your name and age.

            .. activecode::  ch4ex3q
                :nocodelens: